sile-typesetter/casile/README.md

 CaSILE makes a number of assumptions about the content of your project repository, but how exactly you organize your git repos is still flexible.
 For example I have some single books in their own repositories, some series of books where the repository holds the whole series, others with different books with the same publisher/copyright status lumped together (and worked on in branches), a set of tracts by assorted authors but published together in another repository, etc.
 CaSILE assumes there is some relation between sources in each repository so granular repositores give more complete control, but each resource in a single repository can also be customized.
-You'll have to consider your own workflow and how projects share resources.
+You’ll have to consider your own workflow and how projects share resources.
 Note that common resources, say defaults for a publisher, can be shared in another submodule(s).

 A book project would minimally consist of at least the following: